OraOpenSource/apex-nitro/README.md

 - Enhance your application performance due to smaller file sizes.
 - Keep coding in your favorite code editor, without having to constantly upload anything to APEX or a web server.
 - Stop manual refresh of your browser to get `js` and `css` modification.
-- Stop affecting other developers. **Any development done within APEX Front-End Boost affects you and only you**.
+- Stop affecting other developers. **Any development done within APEX Nitro affects you and only you**.
 - Be notified of `js` and `css` errors as you save.

 #### Other benefits